Gush about Konami games here!

-Gradius Gaiden.
+- Gradius Gaiden.
 Thought Gradius III and V were good?
-Gaiden, a game made seven years before V on a 32-bit system, blows these two games out of the water.
+Gaiden, a game made seven years before V on a 32-bit system, is just as good.
 What other title takes you through a junkyard of old bosses or a stage that looks like any other Gradius volcano stage...for a few seconds, before getting sucked into a black hole?
 The ships have some great weapons too.
 Vic Viper's Double has undergone some un-sucking, Lord British's Disruptor pierces enemy armor, making it ideal for bosses who guard their cores heavily, Jade Knight has splitting Spread Bombs, and Falchion Beta has the forward-firing equivalent of a Spread Bomb.
 And you can rearrange your power meter, which adds another strategic element to the game; with a well-arranged power meter, you can make recovering out of a death (and by extension, "Gradius Syndrome") much more manageable.
 It will be a while before we get a Gradius Gaiden 2 or something that will top Gaiden...assuming of course, the series hasn't died yet.

-Hell yeah!
+- Hell yeah!
 No other game has a plot and scenario that engrossing and (on at least two occasions a game) emotionally devastating.
-The wacky-but-effin'-badass characters, the overarching narrative that encompasses cloning, vampires, enormous mecha, ridiculous XanatosRoulettes, malevolent AIs, ghosts, psychic arms, international assassins, love, loss and battlefield philosophy while handling eternal themes like political corruption, the passage of time, war, the nature of death etc. etc...
+The wacky-but-effin'-badass characters, the overarching narrative that encompasses cloning, vampires, enormous mecha, complicated plots, malevolent AIs, ghosts, psychic arms, international assassins, love, loss and battlefield philosophy while handling eternal themes like political corruption, the passage of time, war, the nature of death etc. etc...